Estrogen Patch Shortage: What to Track When Switching HRT Methods

 When pharmacies can't keep patches in stock, staying on top of your symptoms becomes even more important.
 Track consistently, and you'll have the data you need to optimize your new regimen.

 This information is for educational purposes and is not medical advice.
-Always consult your healthcare provider about HRT decisions.
+Always consult your physician about HRT decisions.

 References